mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 --- abstract

-This draft specifies the CONNECT-IP method to proxy IP traffic.
-A client connects to a proxy server by initiating a HTTP/3 connection.
-The proxy server then forwards payload of one HTTP datagram flow to a target server by adding an IP header to each datagram received.
+This draft specifies ta new HTTP/3 methode CONNECT-IP to proxy IP traffic.
+CONNECT-IP can be used to convert a QUIC stream into tunnels or intialize an HTTP datagram flow to a forwarding proxy.
+Each stream or HTTP datagram flow can be used separately to establish forwarding of a connection to potentially different remote hosts.
+To request forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP indicating the address of the traget server.
+The proxy server then forwards payload received on that stream or of an HTTP datagram flow with a certain flow ID to the target server by adding an IP header to each frame received.

 --- middle